segfal/whiteboard/whiteboardapp/ALGORITHMS.md

 # Whiteboard Algorithms Documentation

-This document provides detailed explanations of the algorithms used in the whiteboard application, including mathematical formulas in LaTeX notation.
+This document provides detailed explanations of the algorithms used in the whiteboard application, including mathematical formulas.

 ## 1. Drawing Algorithms